bus710/matrix2/README.md

 ### 2.3.
 User permission for Docker

-To give the permission to user docker command, the current username should be added to the docker group in the file.
+To give the permission of the **docker** command to a user, the current username should be added to the docker group in the file.

 ```
 sudo vi /etc/group